-White Meadow Temple was founded in 1952 by a handful of dedicated men and women.
-Rabbi Jacob Weitman arrived in 1955 and served as the spiritual leader and guiding force in growing White Meadow Temple until his retirement in 1989.
-White Meadow Temple’s growing membership led to a 1964 groundbreaking ceremony for renovations and additions to the building situated at 153 White Meadow Road in Rockaway’s White Meadow Lake.
-Martha Silvershein is considered to be the founding mother of White Meadow Temple.
+Or Hadash was originally founded as White Meadow Temple in 1952 by a handful of dedicated men and women.
+Rabbi Jacob Weitman arrived in 1955 and served as the spiritual leader and guiding force in growing Or Hadash until his retirement in 1989.
+Or Hadash’s growing membership led to a 1964 groundbreaking ceremony for renovations and additions to the building situated at 153 White Meadow Road in Rockaway’s White Meadow Lake.
+Martha Silvershein is considered to be the founding mother of Or Hadash.

 Worship Vision Statement